What is our primary use case?

-When you are making a code, and there is a happy path and exception management mechanism, it would be nice if there was feedback in terms of whether this is the most appropriate way to hold this.
+#1 Exception Management and Notification: When you are making a code, and there is a happy path and exception management mechanism, it would be nice if there was feedback in terms of whether this is the most appropriate way to code this.
 I'm not sure how this can be done, but that could be very insightful.
 It already gives you some screen tips, but this could be done in a better fashion, in case you are creating the workflow and then you believe a beta workflow is available or could be done.
 If a screen tip could be given to the coder for this sort of workflow, this would be a much better feature for Automation Anywhere.

 For how long have I used the solution?

 I have been working with Automation Anywhere for the last three years at two different companies.

 What do I think about the stability of the solution?

 # Business process stability: Before robotic automation, the business process itself should be stable and very well-documented.
 Also, anytime a change is made to the process or subprocess ensure, that the RPA gets updated too.
 Typically, the entire process of automation might take some time, then by that time, the initial business process might have changed a bit.
 There could variations in terms of volume or in the process itself.